Last Updated on January 19, 2022 by Obaro Alidou K.

 WordPress software has its own way of running and consuming resources.
 To make it faster, you need a specific server tweak.
 Don’t expect that with Bluehost unless you pay more for their managed WordPress hosting.

 FastComet, again, goes beyond expectation in this field by using state-of-the-art technology like Nginx, Memcached, and Apache Mod_Lsapi to make sure your WordPress powered website loads in the blink of an eye.
 Enjoy the enhanced performance with HTTP/2, PHP 7.x, and the latest MySQL version.

 #8.
 Site Migration Process & Fee

 Stay focused on the work that matters.
-FastComet’s migration experts will do all the heavy lifting for you, including moving of all your ﬁles, databases and emails.
+FastComet’s migration experts will do all the heavy lifting for you, including moving all your ﬁles, databases and emails.
 Moving your site to FastComet won’t incur any downtime.
-Plus the process takes 2-3h to have your website migrated to your FastComet’s hosting account.
+Plus, the process takes 2-3 hours to have your website migrated to your FastComet hosting account.